 Prooflike Coins of 1934 to 1954

-The same Prooflike Washington Quarter from two different camera angles.
+The same Prooflike Washington Quarter, shot from two different camera angles.

-A highly unusual Prooflike finish appears on some 20th Century U.S. coins, and its exact origins remain unexplained.
-On the archetypal Prooflike coin; of which many examples exist for numerous coin types, throughout history; the fields are finely polished into smooth mirrors.
-Sometimes, fine die polishing lines can be seen at certain angles, but the primary appearance is something that resembles a reflecting pool, much like an actual brilliant Proof.
-In contrast, the surfaces of the unexplained Prooflike finish are crudely and heavily worked, with grinding and filing scratches crisscrossing the surfaces both in parallel rows and in irregular patches.
+A highly unusual Prooflike finish appears on a select group of 20th Century U.S. coins, and its exact origins remain unexplained.
+On the archetypal Prooflike coin; of which examples can be found from ancient to modern; the fields are finely polished into smooth mirrors.
+Sometimes, fine die polishing lines will be seen at certain angles, but the primary appearance is something that resembles a reflecting pool or a mirror, much like an actual brilliant Proof.
+In contrast, the surfaces of the unexplained Prooflike finish in question are crudely and heavily worked; grinding and filing scratches will be crisscrossing the surfaces both in parallel rows, and in irregular patches.
 Yet, the most perplexing feature of these heavily abraded dies is that the surfaces are peppered at random with rough, grainy spots.
-These defects, at first glance, resemble either strike-through Mint Errors or planchet defects; yet they are actually part of the polishing pattern worked into the metal of the dies, themselves.
-The extremely off-putting appearance created by the amalgamation all these anomalies resembles the granular texture of granite, at first sight.
+These defects, at first glance, resemble either strike-through Mint Errors or planchet voids; yet they are actually part of the die surface.
+The extremely off-putting appearance created by the amalgamation these many and varied anomalies resembles the granular texture of granite, at first sight.
 However, as the coin is tilted, those wildly irregular surface features change into a deep, glassy, smooth mirrored surface and the die imperfections seem to vanish.
 These beautiful mirrors often earn Prooflike and Star designation at NGC.
-The earliest strikes will sometimes even show fine Cameo contrast over the high points of the devices.
-This "Jekyll and Hide," granite-like versus Prooflike appearance is clearly not your typical Prooflike finish, and further, it can only be observed between 1934 and 1954.
+The earliest strikes will sometimes even show light Cameo contrast over the high points of the devices.
+This "Jekyll and Hide," rough versus smooth, granite versus Prooflike surface is clearly not your typical Prooflike finish, and further, it can only be observed between 1934 and 1954.

-Clearly, the finish on those 1949-S Franklinhalves had nothing to do with the 1949 ANA Convention; but what is the reason for this weird finish, why is it only seen for 20 years, and why not on Philadelphia strikes?
+Clearly, the finish on those 1949-S Franklin halves had nothing to do with the 1949 ANA Convention; but what is the reason for this weird finish, why is it only seen for 20 years, and why not on Philadelphia strikes?
 It has been documented that a discrepancy arose concerning the thickness of halves produced between the three mints in 1949; San Francisco halves were thicker than Denver and Philadelphia coins.
 This problem was resolved when San Francisco began “lapping off .003” of the margins of each die received to strike half dollars to the standard thickness” (Flynn, 18).
 Could this have resulted in the heavily resurfaces appearance?
 While it is a possibility that a treatment like this could have such an effect, the theory is a moot point, because so many other pieces, from so many different years and denominations, are found with this finish, including some 1949-S dimes and nickels.
-It does, however, illustrate that the Branch Mints were able to do drastic things to the dies received from Philadelphia.
+It does, however, illustrate that the Branch Mints were able to do drastic things to the dies, which were all received from Philadelphia, where they were manufactured.

-However, our sister article revealing an analysis of a specific 1947-S/S quarter die marriage, presents a problem, suggesting that no pieces were struck prior to the polishing of the dies.
-Thus, these freshly polished coins are the apparent first strikes from their respective die marriages.
-But could these coins really be Early Die States?
+However, our sister article, revealing an analysis of a specific 1947-S/S quarter die marriage, presents a problem, suggesting that no pieces were struck prior to the polishing of the dies.
+In other words, these weirdly polished coins are apparently the first strikes from their respective die marriages.
+But could these coins really be Early Die States, or new dies?

 Some of the earliest strikes of the mentioned 1947-S/S actually show tiny lumps of metal on Washington’s neck.
 However, mechanical lapping results in parallel, circular lathe lines on the coins, and does not necessarily produce a PL finish.
 Close inspection reveals no indication of lathe lines on the PL coins in question.